cainhill/render-engine/README.md

 I needed a video compilation script that:

 * ✅ Runs in a Dockerised Python environment
-* ✅ Runs as non-root user, 'least privilege' policy
+* ✅ Runs as non-root user
-* ✅ Triggers by webhook
+* ✅ Triggers by webhook and reports back HTTP status
 * ✅ Wraps complicated FFmpeg syntax
-* ✅ Processes one or more manifest CSV inputs
-* ✅ Handles source videos in different formats
+* ✅ Normalises source videos in different formats
 * ✅ Rotates and resizes videos
-* ✅ Outputs meaningful progress to Docker logs
 * ✅ Produces many-to-many videos
 * ✅ Only renders for new or changed manifest CSVs
-* ✅ Uses HTTP status to report success/fail

 ## ​​🗺️ Getting Started

+Check the Installation Steps for detailed setup instructions, but this is a

 1. Create directories on the host machine
 2. Copy `process_videos.py` to your `/data/app/` directory